English 223, Sections 1&2: Survey of British Literature, 1789-present

 4. Postings should be substantive.

 I will post grades in Canvas, which will calculate your overall grade for the class.
 The official grades are those I calculate myself, and these are nearly always the same as those Canvas creates.
-If there is a discrepancy between the grade you see in Canvas and the grade I have in my gradebook, however, the gradebook grade is the one that’s correct.
+If there is a discrepancy between the grade you see in Canvas and the grade I have in my gradebook, however, the gradebook grade is the one that is correct.
 I am always happy to discuss your grades with you.

 Chapman University Academic Integrity Policy